somia/ninchat-sdk-ios-swift/README.md

 ## Overriding Color Assets

-Using the API delegate method `overrideColorAsset(session:forKey:)` you may supply your own color assets as `UIColor` objects.
+Using the API delegate method `ninchat(session:overrideColorAssetForKey)` you may supply your own color assets as `UIColor` objects.
 See the table below for explanations on the supported asset keys.

 | Asset key       | Related UI control(s)
 |:------------- |:-------------|